OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 !!! tip

-    Try the optinal input `debias=true` in `cv_iht` or `L0_reg`.
-This is an acceleration that potentially allows IHT to converge must faster.

-!!! tip

     In our experience, using the `ProbitLink` for logistic regressions deliver better results than `LogitLink` (which is the canonical link).

 ### Step 3: Run full model on the best estimated model size

 `cv_iht` finished in about a minute.

 Cross validation have declared that $k_{best} = 8$.
 Using this information, one can re-run the IHT algorithm on the *full* dataset to obtain the best estimated model.

 ```julia